What Is A Test Plan & How to Write One

 A sample test plan as stored in SpiraPlan by Inflectra.

-Characteristics of a Strong Test Plan
+Characteristics of an Effective Test Plan

 So now we know how to write a test plan and what’s included, but what are some considerations through the creation process that could make or break a successful plan?
-Strong test plans exhibit several key attributes that contribute to their effectiveness:
+Strong test plans share several key attributes that contribute to their effectiveness:

 Block diagram showing the characteristics of a good test plan

-• Completeness - encompasses all necessary components (including scope, objectives, strategy, environment setup, deliverables, and timelines) and addresses both functional and non-functional aspects of testing to provide a comprehensive view.
+• Completeness: Encompasses all necessary components (including scope, objectives, strategy, environment setup, deliverables, and timelines) and addresses both functional and non-functional aspects of testing to provide a comprehensive view.

-• Accuracy - ensures that all information (including objectives, criteria, and timelines) is accurate and up-to-date, and incorporates validation mechanisms to verify the correctness of test cases and expected outcomes.
+• Accuracy: Ensures that all information (including objectives, criteria, and timelines) is accurate and up-to-date, and incorporates validation mechanisms to verify the correctness of test cases and expected outcomes.

-• Conciseness - clearly articulates the included information, avoiding unnecessary complexity and communicating information in a concise manner.
+• Conciseness: Clearly articulates the included information, avoiding unnecessary complexity and communicating information in a concise manner.

-• Readability - utilizes simple terms, avoids jargon to enhance understanding, and uses a well-organized structure with headings, subheadings, and bullet points for easy navigation.
+• Readability: Utilizes simple terms, avoids jargon to enhance understanding, and uses a well-organized structure with headings, subheadings, and bullet points for easy navigation.

-• Adaptability to change - recognizes the dynamic nature of software development and has built-in flexibility to adapt to shifting scopes, objectives, and even the software itself.
+• Adaptability to Change: Recognizes the dynamic nature of software development and has built-in flexibility to adapt to shifting scopes, objectives, and even the software itself.

-• Traceability - establishes traceability between requirements, test cases, and test results, enables stakeholders to understand the coverage, and verifies that each requirement has corresponding test cases.
+• Traceability: Establishes traceability between requirements, test cases, and test results, enables stakeholders to understand the coverage, and verifies that each requirement has corresponding test cases.

-• Realistic timelines - sets achievable timelines for each phase of testing, and includes buffer times and contingency plans to account for unexpected delays and challenges.
+• Realistic Timelines: Sets achievable timelines for each phase of testing, and includes buffer times and contingency plans to account for unexpected delays and challenges.

-• Stakeholder involvement - encourages collaboration by clearly defining roles and responsibilities for team members, and involves stakeholders in the review and approval process for ongoing alignment with project goals.
+• Stakeholder Involvement: Encourages collaboration by clearly defining roles and responsibilities for team members, and involves stakeholders in the review and approval process for ongoing alignment with project goals.

-• Risk management - identifies potential risks, outlines strategies for risk mitigation, and includes contingency plans to address unforeseen issues that may impact the testing process.
+• Risk Management: Identifies potential risks, outlines strategies for risk mitigation, and includes contingency plans to address unforeseen issues that may impact the testing process.

-• Version control - implements version control to track changes made to the test plan over time, and makes sure that stakeholders are working with the most recent and relevant version.
+• Version Control: Implements version control to track changes made to the test plan over time, and makes sure that stakeholders are working with the most recent and relevant version.

-• Accessibility - keeps the test plan easily accessible to all relevant team members and stakeholders, and utilizes a centralized repository or document-sharing platform for collaborative access.
+• Accessibility: Keeps the test plan easily accessible to all relevant team members and stakeholders, and utilizes a centralized repository or document-sharing platform for collaborative access.

 The Importance of a Test Management Tool